-Spring flowers come along and cheer us up at a time when we most need it, after we have somehow survived another long winter.
-It would not be going too far to say that they help you convalesce as you recuperate from Old Man Winter's months-long blustery barrage.
-But if you are a landscaping novice, you should consider a couple of points prior to making your plant selection to help you decide how best to incorporate these angels of mercy into your yard:
+Spring flowers come along and cheer us up at a time when we most need it, after a long, cold winter.
+If you are a landscaping novice, you should consider a couple of points prior to making your plant selection to help you decide how best to incorporate these cheerful plants in your yard.

 - How can you inject the best variety into your springtime plantings?

-The present article answers the first question by discussing various kinds of spring flowers that are known to be among the earliest blooming plants.
-Not that you should not also grow some of the plants that bloom later in the springtime, such as lilacs and peonies.
-But the following early bloomers are especially prized for their ability to give us a "jump" on the growing season:
+Take a look at the various kinds of spring flowers that are known to be among the earliest blooming plants.
+These plants bloom sooner than lilacs and peonies.
+These early bloomers are especially prized for their ability to give us a "jump" on the growing season:

 - Creeping phlox (Phlox subulata): Creeping phlox bears small blossoms in dense clusters.
-Massed together on a banking, creeping phlox plants make a powerful landscaping statement.
+Massed together on an inclined bank, creeping phlox plants make a powerful landscaping statement.
 The colors available are red, white, blue, pink, rose, lavender, purple, and variegated.

 - Winter jasmine (Jasminum nudiflorum): This viny plant just barely makes the list, because it is not a show-stopper.
 But winter jasmine deserves mention here simply because it blossoms so early (March in zone 5).
 It bears pale yellow flowers.